GalletFlorian/TATOO/README.rst

 6) Error_Prot in days
 7) Error_Porb in days

-Return the age of the system!
+Return the age of the system in Myr.

 Example: